Hi, my name is Martha Levi. I want to talk to you about whole-wheat sourdough bread and share a tip or two.

 Tip #2

-The second thing that we didn’t realize is that there are millions of more bacteria in whole wheat flour than in white flour.
+The second thing we didn’t realize is that there are millions more bacteria in whole wheat flour than in white flour.
 More bacteria means processing (fermenting) faster.
-When we came in after leaving our dough overnight, the white country loaves dough would be great.
+The white country loaves dough would be great when we came in after leaving our dough overnight.
 They’re just ready to bake.
 At the same time, the wheat would have fallen and was completely over-processed; thought, ” What’s going on?”

-But with that much bacteria, (so much more bacteria), it’s gonna process and eat all of the gluten up faster.
-So you have to treat it differently than you treat your white flour loaves.
+But with that much bacteria (so much more), it will process and eat all of the gluten up faster.
+So, it would be best to treat it differently than your white flour loaves.

-Actually we had one time when we came in and the weather had changed.
-It went from spring to summer, really fast, practically overnight.
-So it went from being cool at night to being really warm at night.
-I stuck my hand in the dough and the dough fell through my fingers.
+We came in one time when the weather had changed.
+It went from spring to summer fast, practically overnight.
+So it went from being cool at night to being warm at night.
+I stuck my hand in the dough, and the dough fell through my fingers.
 There was no gluten left in that dough at all.

-At that point, you can basically use your dough as a starter or you could put it into a pan; maybe try to bake it and get some flatbread out of it.
-I don’t know, we just threw ours away.
-It was very discouraging, but we realized that we have to make our wheat dough colder or we have to let it ferment for a shorter amount of time.
+At that point, you can use your dough as a starter or put it into a pan and bake it, maybe making some flatbread.
+I don’t know; we just threw ours away.
+It was very discouraging, but we realized we had to make our wheat dough colder or let it ferment for a shorter time.

 Now, because your bulk ferment is the magic of your sourdough, you will want to give it that long time.
-That way the bacteria can process everything.
+That way, the bacteria can process everything.
 You don’t necessarily want to shorten it.
-You want to ferment it in the fridge or we found a better option is to make your dough colder from the start so that it can sit longer.
+If you want to ferment it in the fridge, we found a better option: make your dough colder from the start so that it can sit longer.

-Cold water or cold air makes the bacteria work slower, whereas the heat makes it work faster.
-So if you do colder or for a longer period of time, it’s easier to manage it and to see when it’s starting to get over-processed.
-That way you can see when it is ready.
+Cold water or air makes the bacteria work slower, whereas heat makes it work faster.
+So if you do colder or for a more extended period, it’s easier to manage and to see when it’s starting to get over-processed.
+That way, you can see when it is ready.

 Those are some tips for working with whole wheat sourdough bread.